lambsnd/oonagh/integrate-R-box.md

        owner: --------@nd.edu
     contents: 3 files, 8 folders

-And list all objects in the folder:
+Listing all objects in the folder:
 ```
 box_ls()
 ```

+None of the listed files below is the one we want ("pilot5_merged_anon.csv").
+Thus, we continue our search.

     box.com remote object list (11 objects)